Articles categorized as: link to Precaution Advocacy index

 For about a decade, Neil Weinstein and I (with colleagues) did research on radon – a high-hazard low-outrage risk that first became important in the mid-1980s.
 This article uses several of our radon data sets to illustrate Neil’s Precaution Adoption Process Model (PAPM).
 The PAPM is one of several contending models of how people actually decide whether or not to protect themselves from risks.
 Different models lead to different interventions, so the competition over which model best explains people’s behavior is important for those trying to persuade publics to take precautions about serious hazards.

-(I've also posted another article, Experimental Evidence for Stages of Health Behavior Change: The Precaution Adoption Process Model Applied to Home Radon Testing, on the PAPM and radon, this one reporting a later experiment demonstrating that the decision to test does happen in separate stages.)
+(I’ve also posted another article, Experimental Evidence for Stages of Health Behavior Change: The Precaution Adoption Process Model Applied to Home Radon Testing, on the PAPM and radon, this one reporting a later experiment demonstrating that the decision to test does happen in separate stages.
+See also The Precaution Adoption Process Model,” link is to a PDF file a 2008 book chapter that overviews the PAPM more generally.)

 • Promoting Remedial Response to the Risk of Radon: Are Information Campaigns Enough?